From The Principal | Ms Amanda Mullins

 Helene is an asset to our Middle years team, with excellent knowledge of educational and safety policies and the IB diploma programme including IB Link.

 Mr William Hatzis

-William’s devotion to Senior years and international students learning develops young adults capable of life long learning and success in future studies and careers.
+William’s devotion to Senior years and international student learning develops young adults capable of life long learning and success in their future studies and careers.